unegbuclinton/frontend-intern-task/README.md

 Each bug fix should be done in separate branches and pushed to this repo.
 For example: after cloning this repo, to fix a task, I'll
 - checkout to the master branch: `git checkout master`.
-- Then create a branch for this speficic bug fix: `git checkout -b handle_click`.
+- Then create a branch with your name for this speficic bug fix: `git checkout -b your_name_handle_click`.
 This branch will contain the fixes for this bug.

 How to Submit
 ---
-- Push the fixes in your local `handle_click` branch to this remote repo: `git push origin handle_click`
+- Push the fixes in your local `your_name_handle_click` branch to this remote repo: `git push origin your_name_handle_click`
 - Create Pull Request(PR) and point it master.
 - Don't forget to include detailed commit message on how you resolve the bug.